The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

 ## Written Assessment

 1. **What is hoisting?
 Describe how hoisting affects variable _and_ function declarations.
 Provide a code snippet to illustrate hoisting for both.**
+Answer: Hoisting is the process of JavaScript uplifting our functions calling to the top of our code.

 2. **Why does the following block of code throw an error?**